stefanofa/awesome/TOPICS.md

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.

 *   [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries

-## cloud

-*   [plausible/analytics](https://github.com/plausible/analytics) - Simple, open source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.

-*   [Noovolari/leapp](https://github.com/Noovolari/leapp) - Leapp is the DevTool to access your cloud

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
-Develop and test your cloud & Serverless apps offline

-*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
-Build infrastructure intuitively on any cloud using familiar languages 🚀

 ## elixir